burbank, los angeles area

 Can’t Call?
 That’s Okay.
 Text Us.

 let multi concept recovery

-Help You Heal With Trauma Treatment
+Help You Heal With Trauma Treatment in Los Angeles

 Multi Concept Recovery (MCR) provides care that is trauma-focused in order to assist with reducing and overcoming the negative effects of traumatic experiences.
 We provide trauma-focused care by providing Eye Movement Desensitization Reprocessing (EMDR) therapy, providing education and implementation of building internal and external resources to regulate emotions, tolerate distress and reduce emotional suffering.
 MCR teaches mindfulness skills and guided meditations to improve emotional regulation and distress tolerance skills as well as to build internal strength and resiliency.
 Please contact us today by phone or email to discuss treatment options.
 When speaking with us, you can be assured that we will cater to your scheduling needs and other special requests and accommodations.
 A treatment professional can begin the process with an evaluation of your individual condition and proper course to recovery.
 We also have a number of convenient payment options.
 We look forward to seeing you at our trauma treatment center in Los Angeles.

 “Recovery is possible when denial is replaced by willingness.”